 If you’re chronically underslept, rethink any daytime activities that are contributing to your sleeping problems.
 Confirm that you are getting enough daylight and exercise during the day, not drinking caffeine too close to bedtime, and restricting activities in your bed to only sleep and sex.
 Limiting screen time before sleeping can also help to reduce issues.

 Improve the bedroom environment

-Optimize your bedroom environment for sleep.
-Keep the temperature comfortable for sleeping, block out any lights or noises that may keep you awake with Livpure’s blackout curtains, and consider replacing your mattress, pillow, or sheets if they are getting older or uncomfortable.
+Optimize your bedroom environment and keep the temperature comfortable for sleeping, block out any lights or noises that may keep you awake with Livpure’s blackout curtains, and consider replacing your mattress, pillow, or sheets if they are getting older or uncomfortable.
 Shop from the range of mattresses- memory foam mattress, latex mattress, reversible foam mattress, etc., and a variety of pillows on Livpure’s website.
-This summers, invest in cooling gel technology equipped bedding for better, sweat-free sleep.
+This summers, invest in cooling gel technology equipped bedding for better, sweat-free snooze.

-For recovery sleep, both the hours slept and also the intensity of the sleep are important.
-A number of your most refreshing sleep occurs during deep sleep.
-Although such sleep’s true effects are still being studied, it is generally considered a restorative period for the brain.
-And once you sleep more hours, you permit your brain to spend longer during this rejuvenating period.
+For recovery, both the hours slept and also the intensity of the sleep are important.
+A number of your most refreshing snooze occurs during deep sleep.
+Although it’s true effects are still being studied, it is generally considered a restorative period for the brain.
+And once you catch some more hours of Zs, you permit your brain to spend longer during this rejuvenating period.

-So, earn back that lost sleep- and follow the need of your health and sleep as a priority.
+So, earn back that lost Zs- and follow the need of your health as a priority.
 You will feel better.
 When you get rid of and recover from sleep debt, you become superhuman.
 It happens with the improved mental and physical capabilities that include being well-rested.
-Finally, an excuse to get some extra hours of sleep every night!
+Finally, an excuse to get some extra hours every night!